How to build financial independence when you’ve experienced domestic abuse?

 Own your own bank account

-Note, if you believe opening an account could jeopardise your safety and put you at risk of abuse, ensure that no paperwork is delivered to your home address, use a trusted friend or a PO box for your mailing address.
-Find more information on what support is available via your bank in section 1b.
+Note, if you believe opening an account could jeopardise your safety and put you at risk of abuse, ensure that no paperwork is delivered to your home address, and use a trusted friend or a PO box for your mailing address.
+Find more information on what support is available at Yourtoolkit.com/1E.

 Have an emergency fund